SKIN CONDITIONS IN MEN

 - Apply sun cream with a high SPF when going outside in the sun, particularly if you are working outside throughout the day or doing an activity such as cricket where you spend long periods outside

 - Wear a hat and light weight clothing on skin which will be exposed to the sun

 - Try to avoid the sun when it is at its strongest, around midday

 It is also important for men to have a good skincare routine which involves both cleansing and moisturising the skin.
 The right skincare routine can improve the look and feel of the skin and also prevent skin conditions such as acne, eczema or psoriasis from flaring up.
 There are many brands of skincare specifically made for men, however any good brand of skincare will be effective.

 A good skincare routine for men should include the following steps:

 - Cleanse your skin with a facial wash or bar that is suitable for your skin type twice a day.
-To find out what skin type you have, read our blog on different skin types.
 You can use a toner to remove excess oil after this if you have oily skin.